sjmog/2015_blog/source/posts/489_race_to_green.md

 # Novice TDD: Race to Green

 'Red, Green, Refactor': that's a helpful mantra for writing your code test-first.
 But how long should you spend on each stage, and how can you effectively separate each stage from the other?
+The answer: Make it Work, then Make it Good.

 ### Race to Green